amiaopensource/vrecord/README.md

 **Frame MD5s** — You can choose to create an MD5 hash value for each frame of video captured.
 A seperate .md5 file with all the hash values will be created along with the video file.
 Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.

 **Set Recording time** — Set the amount of time (in minutes) that you would like vrecord to capture for.
 This number should be an integer or decimal.
-For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 32 minutes.
-After 32 minutes vrecord will automatically stop recording and shut down.
+For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 33 minutes.
+After 33 minutes vrecord will automatically stop recording and shut down.

 Click "OK" when you are finished with your selections.
 Vrecord will save all of your selections to a cofiguration file.
-If any selections are "Undeclared" vrecord will prompt you to make a choice.
+If any selections are "Undeclared" vrecord will prompt you in the terminal window to make a choice.

 Vrecord will then prompt you for a unique ID.
 The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
 After entering your unique ID you will be asked to press enter to start recording.
 Press enter and start playing your tape.
 The vrecord window will appear.